 The Best Years: 2023

 Offered in three trim levels – S, SV, and SR – all 8th-generation models are powered by a naturally-aspirated Nissan MR engine.
-This 2.0-liter 4-cylinder gasoline direct injection engine is coupled with the Xtronic CVT.
+This 2.0-liter 4-cylinder gasoline direct injection engine is paired with the Xtronic CVT.

 The car’s design got a significant modern makeover, featuring sharper lines, a more aggressive stance, and an interior that screams luxury.